Haripriya9851/Global-Life-Expectancy-Analysis-2000-2019-Insights-from-World-Bank-Data/README.md

-# Global Life Expectancy Analysis (2000-2019): Insights & Recommendations from World Bank Data
+# Global Life Expectancy Analysis (2000-2019): Insights & Recommendations from World Bank Data based on ML Clustering

 Hello, As part of my Final project of Decision Support and Business Intelligence class, for a social cause, I aim to analyze life expectancy data to identify key focus and improvement areas, ultimately providing actionable recommendations for enhancing public health outcomes.